 Akumatized form: Stoneheart

-Ivan seems tough but actually has trouble expressing his feelings.
+Ivan is a big guy who seems tough and scary, but actually has trouble expressing his feelings.
 He is in a relationship with Mylène.

 - All Drummers Are Animals: Averted.
 Ivan is the drummer for Kitty Section, but he's a Gentle Giant.